 Demand for fuel is not explicit in the model.
 As evident in equation (2-2), the cost of fuel does enter the demands for labor and capital and plays an important role in the model.
-The treatment of fuel is unique in that the detailed intermediate outputs for coal mining, crude petroleum refining, and electric and natural gas utilities are excluded from the intermediate industry transactions and treated as a value added factor for purposes of calculating relative costs and labor intensity.
+The treatment of fuel is unique in that the detailed intermediate outputs for oil and gas extraction, coal mining, petroleum and coal products manufacturing, electric power generation, transmission and distribution, and natural gas distribution are excluded from the intermediate industry transactions and treated as a value added factor for purposes of calculating relative costs and labor intensity.
 As value added factors, fuel, capital, and labor are the Cobb-Douglas substitutes in the production function.